Ewen Sinclair-MacLagan: Early life

-Military career
+Early military career

 After serving in the 5th (Militia) Battalion of the Royal Dublin Fusiliers, into which he had been commissioned in February 1887, Sinclair-MacLagan was promoted to lieutenant in April 1888 and was commissioned as a second lieutenant in the Border Regiment, and the Regular Army, in December 1889.

 He served in British India and participated in campaigns in the Waziristan region.
 He was promoted to captain in May 1898.

 From 1899 to 1901 he fought in the Second Boer War in South Africa where, as a captain, he served as a company commander in the 1st Battalion of the Border Regiment.
 During his service in the war, he was mentioned in dispatches and received the Distinguished Service Order (DSO).

 In 1901, Sinclair-MacLagan was seconded to the Australian Army and served as adjutant of the New South Wales Scottish Rifles.
 After three years in Australia, he returned to his regiment in England.
+He was on 1 February 1905 promoted from supernumerary lieutenant captain to captain.
 In June 1906 he was appointed an adjutant.